 Exercise and cachexia

-Recent studies show that exercise may help to control muscle wasting linked to cachexia.
+Some studies show that exercise may help with cachexia.

-More research is needed to see how well this type of exercise works.
+We need more research to see how well this exercise works.

 Cancer drugs for muscle wasting